CaoAssignments/guides/junit4.md

 # JUnit Setup

-Open the [JUnit Demo](https://github.com/Darleenie/junitDemo) and download the files into a folder (Code > Download Zip).
-You can name the folder whatever you like, but for the purpose of the guide we will refer to it as `junitDemo`.
+Open the [JUnit Demo](https://github.com/CaoAssignments/junit-demo) and download the files into a folder (Code > Download Zip).
+You can name the folder whatever you like, but for the purpose of the guide we will refer to it as `junit-demo`.

 The JUnit tests are located in the `DemoArrayImplTester.java` file.
 You may notice that two of the tests are blank.
 They will pass because there is nothing in it, but as practice you should complete the TODO sections and implement the described tests.

 ## General IDE (Terminal)

-1. Open the folder `junitDemo`
+1. Open the folder `junit-demo`

 2. You will notice that there is a lib folder with jar files, those are important for using `JUnit`

-3. Open a terminal window and navigate to the `junitDemo` folder.
+3. Open a terminal window and navigate to the `junit-demo` folder.

 4. Run these commands:

    - Mac/Unix Users:

-     - Compile: `javac -cp libs/junit-4.12.jar:libs/hamcrest-core-1.3.jar:.
+     - Compile: `javac -cp lib/junit-4.12.jar:lib/hamcrest-core-1.3.jar:.
 DemoArrayImplTester.java`
-     - Execute: `java -cp libs/junit-4.12.jar:libs/hamcrest-core-1.3.jar:. org.junit.runner.JUnitCore DemoArrayImplTester`
+     - Execute: `java -cp lib/junit-4.12.jar:lib/hamcrest-core-1.3.jar:. org.junit.runner.JUnitCore DemoArrayImplTester`

    - Windows Users:

-     - Compile: `javac -cp ".;libs\junit-4.12.jar;libs\hamcrest-core-1.3.jar" DemoArrayImplTester.java`
+     - Compile: `javac -cp ".;lib\junit-4.12.jar;lib\hamcrest-core-1.3.jar" DemoArrayImplTester.java`
-     - Execute: `java -cp ".;libs\junit-4.12.jar;libs\hamcrest-core-1.3.jar" org.junit.runner.JUnitCore DemoArrayImplTester`
+     - Execute: `java -cp ".;lib\junit-4.12.jar;lib\hamcrest-core-1.3.jar" org.junit.runner.JUnitCore DemoArrayImplTester`

    - Command explanation:
      - `javac`: compiles the folder
-     - `-cp libs/junit-4.12.jar:libs/hamcrest-core-1.3.jar:.`: Specifies the JUnit4 dependencies (inside `libs`)
+     - `-cp lib/junit-4.12.jar:lib/hamcrest-core-1.3.jar:.`: Specifies the JUnit4 dependencies (inside `lib`)
      - `DemoArrayImplTester.java`: the tester file we want to compile and run

 The output should look something like this: